expo/expo/docs/pages/guides/config-plugins.md

 #### SDK 47 and higher

+> Note: SDK 47 is scheduled to be released in Q3 2022

 The `@expo/config-plugins` package is re-exported from the `expo` package starting in SDK 47.
 For SDK 47 and higher, it's best practice to import the `@expo/config-plugins` package through the `expo` package.

 ```js